Conducting: Other musical elements

 Articulation may be indicated by the character of the ictus, ranging from short and sharp for staccato, to long and fluid for legato.
 Many conductors change the tension of the hands: strained muscles and rigid movements may correspond to marcato, while relaxed hands and soft movements may correspond to legato or espressivo.
 Phrasing may be indicated by wide overhead arcs or by a smooth hand motion either forwards or side-to-side.
 A held note is often indicated by a hand held flat with palm up.
 The end of a note, called a "cutoff" or "release", may be indicated by a circular motion, the closing of the palm, or the pinching of finger and thumb.
 A release is usually preceded by a preparation and concluded with a complete stillness.

 Conductors aim to maintain eye contact with the ensemble as much as possible, encouraging eye contact in return and increasing the dialogue between players/singers and conductor.
 Facial expressions may also be important to demonstrate the character of the music or to encourage the players.
 In some cases, such as where there has been little rehearsal time to prepare a piece, a conductor may discreetly indicate how the bars of music will be beat immediately before the start of the movement by holding up their fingers in front of their chest (so only the performers can see).
-For example, in a 4/4 piece that the conductor will beat "in two" (two ictus points or beats per bar, as if it were 2/2), the conductor would hold up two fingers in front of their chest.
+For example, in a 4/4 piece that the conductor will beat "in two" (two ictus points, or beats, per bar, as if it were 2/2), the conductor would hold up two fingers in front of their chest.

 In most cases, there is a short pause between movements of a symphony, concerto or dance suite.
 This brief pause gives orchestra or choir members time to turn the pages of their part and ready themselves for the start of the next movement.
 String players may apply rosin or wipe sweat off their hands with a handkerchief.
 Reed players may take this time to change to a new reed.
 In some cases, woodwind or brass players will use the pause to switch to a different instrument (e.g., from trumpet to cornet or from clarinet to E♭ clarinet).
 If the conductor wishes to immediately begin one movement after another for musical reasons, this is called attacca.
 The conductor will instruct the orchestra members and choristers to write the term in their parts, so that they will be ready to go immediately to the next movement.

+Field conducting

+When a marching band is performing a field show, there will typically be a drum major conducting the band.
+This is known as field conducting.